Two-point Functions and Bootstrap Applications in Quantum Field Theories: Lorentzian two-point functions

 where $M>0$ is some real constant.
 The group of transformations leaving invariant \eqref{eq:standard_frame} is called the Little group.
 Clearly in this case it is $SO(d-1)$.
 The most universal irreducible representation of the Little group which exists in any dimension is the traceless symmetric representation

 We refer to \eqref{eq:Little_group} with $\ell$ boxes simply as the spin $\ell$ (Little group) representation.
-For further details in the $d=4$ case, see appendix A in \cite{Hebbar:2020ukp}.
+For further details in the $d=4$ case see appendix A in \cite{Hebbar:2020ukp}.
 In any particular QFT model we can choose a basis of states which we denote schematically by $|b\>$.
 As discussed above these states transform in the unitary representation of the Poincar\'e group.
 One chooses the basis to diagonalize the generators of translations $P^\mu$, namely $P^\mu|b\>=p^\mu_b|b\>$.
-One has the following completeness relation
+The following completeness relation holds

 where the summation over $b$ is a schematic notation which stands for summing Poincare and all the additional labels characterizing the state.

-Injecting \eqref{eq:completeness} into \eqref{eq:wightman_function_scalar} we get
+In the case $-p^2=0$ the standard frame is usually chosen to be $\bar p^{\,\mu}\equiv\{M,0,\ldots,0,M\}$ leading to a different Little group which is $ISO(d-2)$.
+It is usually assumed that ``translation'' generators of this group are realized trivially and the Little group in this case effectively becomes $SO(d-2)$.
+This changes the set of labels $b$ needed to describe the state compared to the $-p^2>0$ case.
+In \eqref{eq:completeness} and below we keep $b$ at a schematic level, thus our discussion applies for both $-p^2=0$ and $-p^2>0$ cases.
+In future sections however when we need the explicit structure of the Little group we will restrict our attention to the $-p^2>0$ case only.